How Frame.io helped make Brown Nation a Netflix hit

 Right.
 I don’t know how in-depth Netflix gives out the numbers in terms of viewership for your particular shows.
 We’re just trying to get as maximum eyeballs out there for the show.

-With the Netflix model, that that wouldn’t even necessarily be any particular period of time out.
+With the Netflix model, that wouldn’t even necessarily be any particular period of time out.
 Like it could be in a year, but it could be in three months.

 Wow, that’s really interesting.
 And yours has really only been live for a couple of weeks now.